cthornsb/OtterGB/README.md

 ## Getting started

+Both the Linux and Windows version of OtterGB support input configuration files.
-To run OtterGB simply run the executable.
-The Windows version does not support command line options but will instead load a config file named `default.cfg` which must be placed in the same directory as the executable.
+By default, OtterGB will attempt to load a config file named `default.cfg` which must be placed in the same directory as the executable.
 The config file contains many different emulator options that you can use to tweak performance.

-Linux builds may also use config files, but they are not loaded unless you specify the -c flag from the command line.
+All possible emulator options are listed in the `default.cfg` file supplied with the executable.
 The most important variables in the config file are **ROM_DIRECTORY** and **ROM_FILENAME**.

 **ROM_DIRECTORY** is used to specify the directory where your ROM files are placed.
-It may be a relative path or an absolute path but it is required.
-If the ROMs are in the same directory as the executable just leave it as `.` or `./`
+It may be a relative path or an absolute path.
+If the ROMs are in the same directory as the executable, just leave it as `.` or `./` or leave the option unspecified.

 **ROM_FILENAME** specifies the file to load on boot, but you can switch it in the emulator console (press \` and then type `file <filename>`) or drag and drop a DMG or CGB file onto the emulator window to load it.
-If **ROM_FILENAME** is not specified or if OtterGB fails to load the file, the emulator will boot to the OtterGB console.
+If **ROM_FILENAME** is not specified or if OtterGB fails to load the file, the emulator will boot into the OtterGB console instead.
 See the [OtterGB Console](#ottergb-console-and-lr35902-interpreter) section below for more information.

-All possible emulator options are listed in `default.cfg`, but more may be added in the future.

 ### Windows builds

+The Windows version does not support command line options but instead supports system paths being dropped on the *.exe* file.
+If the extension of the dropped file is *.cfg*, OtterGB will load it as a config file (instead of `default.cfg`), otherwise it will attempt to load it as a ROM file.

 I get very inconsistent framerates on Windows.
 It seems a lot harder to do high-res frame timing on Windows than it is on Linux (for C++ at least), although this probably